shopware/docs/guides/plugins/plugins/administration/extending-webpack.md

 {% endcode %}

-This way, the configuration is automatically loaded and then merged with the Shopware provided webpack configuration, including all other plugin webpack configurations.
+This way, the configuration is automatically loaded and then merged with the Shopware provided webpack configuration.
+Configurations of plugins are **not** merged into each other.
 Merging is done with the [webpackMerge](https://github.com/survivejs/webpack-merge) library.